Ayoubl96/padeltour/tournament_staging_documentation.md

 For the scheduling interface:

 1. **Calendar View**:
-   - Show a daily/weekly calendar view of courts and schedules
+   - Show a daily/hourly calendar view of courts and schedules
-   - Display color-coded time blocks for matches
+   - Display color-coded time blocks for matches with coules, status of match and court
    - Visually represent free slots for manual scheduling

 2. **Scheduling Form**: